The Essence of Life

 The Essence of Home is being able to:

-Live in a neighbourhood that is safe, has good transportation routes and is void of noxious odors and loud noises
+Live in a neighbourhood that is safe, has good transportation routes and is void of noxious odours and loud noises

-Live in a neighborhood where I feel welcome
+Live in a neighbourhood where I feel welcome

 Live in a community that has the services and resources I need